Entries close Friday 23 February 2018

 Then the finale is the Grand Champion Doe against the Grand Champion Buck.
-The winner is awarded the Best Exhibit Trophy, a much sought after prize.
+The winner is awarded the Best Exhibit Trophy, a much sought-after prize.

 Boer means farm in Dutch.
 Boer goats come to us from South Africa.
 The earliest recorded goats in Africa were brought to western Uganda by the Black Nations as early as AD 1200.
 Boer goats were developed in Southern Africa by breeding these ‘indigenous’ stock to European imports.
-Boer goats are hardy, very adaptable, meat animal that could survive the varied conditions while still maintaining a high birth rate, high survival rate, and a marketable meat carcass.
-Researchers have had little luck pinning down an exact line of decent for the modern Boer goat.
+Boer goats are hardy, very adaptable, meat animals that could survive the varied conditions while still maintaining a high birth rate, high survival rate, and a marketable meat carcass.
+Researchers have had little luck pinning down an exact line of descent for the modern Boer goat.
 Early breeders include such varied and inexact groups as the “Southern Bantu” people, the Namaqua Hottentots, the Indians (from India) and Europeans.
 Boer goats were first imported into Australia in 1988.